Mike Patton Biography (Wikipedia)

 Known for his eclectic influences and experimental projects, Patton has earned critical praise for his diverse array of vocal techniques.
+VVN Music found Patton to possess the highest vocal range of any known singer in popular music, with a range of six octaves.
 He has many producer or co-producer credits with artists such as John Zorn, Sepultura, Melvins, Melt-Banana, and Kool Keith.
 He co-founded Ipecac Recordings with Greg Werckman in 1999, and has run the label since.

 He is regarded as very hard-working.
 Faith No More keyboardist Roddy Bottum remarked about Patton "caffeine is the only drug he does", in reference to the Faith No More song "Caffeine" from the album Angel Dust, which Patton wrote while in the middle of a sleep-deprivation experiment.